oppy-github/oppy-github-retail-analytics-customer-intelligence/README.md

 Three clear segments:

-Light Shoppers — low spend, infrequent visits, limited department range.
+Light Shoppers: low spend, infrequent visits, limited department range.

-Steady Shoppers — the largest group, consistent and reliable contributors.
+Steady Shoppers: the largest group, consistent and reliable contributors.

-Premium Bulk Buyers — smaller in number but high spend and large baskets.
+Premium Bulk Buyers: smaller in number but high spend and large baskets.

 Seasonality: Sales and trips peak mid-year and in December, with noticeably lower activity toward the end of the year.